 Steinway upright pianos are handcrafted to the highest standard of quality in the same factory as our grands, using the same materials, techniques, conditioning processes and craftsmen.
 The only difference is that they’re built in the “vertical department,” where those same processes are vertically oriented.
-The result is the world’s finest upright, living up to the Steinway & Sons name in every respect.
+The result is the world’s finest upright piano, living up to the Steinway & Sons name in every respect.

 Discover the latest innovations and improvements that make today’s Steinway upright piano the best upright piano.

 Introduced in 1903, this upright piano features a larger soundboard than many grands, for a more resonant voice.
 The choice for professional players seeking an upright piano — and perfect for all sizes of homes and apartments.